Posted Dec 12, 2014

 Glasstec is for glass the way ITMA is to textiles the way Tecnargilla is for ceramics: Glasstec 2010 and Glasstec 2012 were very impressive, especially the depth of diverse kinds of inks used to print on glass.
 Plus, what is especially important, are the chemicals needed before printing and after printing.

-So Dr Nicholas Hellmuth, Senior Review Editor of FLAAR, will be attending Glasstec 2014 in Duesseldorf.
+So Dr Nicholas Hellmuth, Senior Review Editor of FLAAR, attended Glasstec 2014 in Duesseldorf.
 With a Germanic name such as Hellmuth, he will be at home, since German is his third language, after English and Spanish.
 Since FLAAR is read around the world most of our editors are multi-lingual.

 Another reason for attending Glasstec is that the Hellmuth family is an architectural dynasty for three generations: grandfather, great-uncle; then Nicholas's father formed Hellmuth, Yamasaki + Leinweber, then formed HOK (Hellmuth, Obata + Kassabaum), one of the three largest architectural firms in the world.
 So we at FLAAR study all printers and inks for printing on architectural materials: glass, ceramic tiles (Tecnargilla expo several weeks ago in Rimini), and printing textiles for interior decoration (ITMA and also ShanghaiTex).
 Plus we write about wallpaper and wallcoverings (inks, substrates, printers, and lamination or coatings).